Trump says 'dreamer' immigrants deal is near

 "There was no final deal, but ... we agreed that the President would support enshrining DACA protections into law, and encourage the House and Senate to act," they said in a joint statement.

-"What remains to be negotiated are the details of border security, with a mutual goal of finalizing all details as soon as possible," they added.
+"What remains to be negotiated are the details of border security, with a mutual goal of finalising all details as soon as possible," they added.

 The package could include using new technology, drones, air support and sensors, the Democrats said.